writer/langchain-writer/docs/llm_tool.md

 - Delegating medical questions to a specialized medical model (`palmyra-med`)
 - Using a creative model for generating creative content (`palmyra-creative`)
 - Leveraging a financial model for financial analysis (`palmyra-fin`)
+- Using an instruction-tuned model for structured completions (`palmyra-x-003-instruct`)
+- Leveraging the general-purpose model for a wide range of tasks (`palmyra-x-004`)